-One of cryptocurrency’s primary issues is its reputation.
-While Bitcoin was initially used for illicit activities in its earlier days, research shows that criminals are shifting over to privacy coins such as Monero for their shady dealings.
-At the same time that criminals are moving away from Bitcoin, regular people are moving in to fill the void and grow the space.
+One of the primary challenges the cryptocurrency industry faces is its somewhat controversial reputation.
+While Bitcoin may have been used by some rogues for illicit activities in its earlier days, research shows that criminals are shifting over to privacy coins for their shady dealings.
+At the same time that criminals are moving away from Bitcoin, more regular people are moving in and realising the massive positive impact that blockchain technology and digital assets can bring to the world.
 This is driving demand for a whole range of cryptocurrency oriented financial services and products.

 Nexo is one of the many cryptocurrency projects which is rushing in to satisfy this new consumer demand.
 Fully regulated in Europe, Nexo unites classical finance and cryptocurrency by allowing you to take out loans in fiat (USD, EUR, etc.) while using cryptocurrency as collateral.
 No credit checks are required, interest rates are fixed, and there are no deadlines to pay back the loans.
 At the same time, it offers incredible interest rates of up to 10% paid daily to those who lock their finances with the platform.